lgtateos/gis540/tutorial/python20Min.md

 4. Cick the "Identify" button <br>
   <img src="./identifyButton.png" alt="Identify button" />
 5. Click on one of the points you've added to the map.
 Inspect the values.
-6. Click on the image "Path" in the identify box (the path might be something like ```"C:/gispy/scratch/EnchantedForest"```).
-This will open the image!
-Does it look enchanted?
+6. Click on the image "Path" in the identify box.
+The path might be something like this:<i>C:/gispy/scratch/EnchantedForest/trees.JPG</i>.
+Clicking on the path will open the image!
+Does the forest look enchanted?

 ## 4. Add points to the map.